Allan Moffat: 1973–1980

 Moffat was unable to repeat his 1977 successes over the following three years.
 Moffat and Bond split at the end of the 1978 season and Moffat continued racing in Falcons until the 1980 Bathurst race when he competed for the last time in a Ford Falcon with the XD model.

-In 1980, he competed in various cars and in various countries.
+In 1980, Moffat competed in various cars and in various countries.
 He drove a Porsche 934 turbo to win the Australian Sports Car Championship.
 He also drove at the 1980 24 Hours of Le Mans, sharing a Porsche 935 turbo with future Indycar legend Bobby Rahal, where they were forced to withdraw whilst in fourth place.
 He also did a guest drive for the Holden Dealer Team taking third place in the 1980 Hang Ten 400 at Sandown driving a Holden Commodore.
 The event was marked by the fact that it was only the second time Moffat had raced a Holden and the first time that he was driving in the same team as his archrival Peter Brock.

 1981 and beyond

-Allan Moffat also tested a Jaguar XJS at Bathurst in 1985.
+Moffat also tested a Jaguar XJS at Bathurst in 1985.

 Mazda

 Much to the dismay of the Aussie Ford fans, Moffat left the "Blue Oval" brand in 1981 to drive a Peter Stuyvesant-sponsored Mazda RX-7 as both the ATCC and Bathurst began to exhibit a shift towards lighter touring cars with less raw power.
-Moffat drove the RX-7 to four consecutive top-six finishes at Bathurst between 1981 and 1984 including a second in 1983 and 3rd in 1984 while winning his fourth and final ATCC title in 1983.
-During this time Moffat drove his RX-7 to victories in the 1982 and 1984 Australian Endurance Championships.
+Moffat drove the RX-7 to four consecutive top-six finishes at Bathurst between 1981 and 1984 including a second in 1983 and third in 1984 while winning his fourth and final ATCC title in 1983.
+During this time, Moffat drove his RX-7 to victories in the 1982 and 1984 Australian Endurance Championships.